MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 ![context_menu](/assets/2024/01-20/context_menu.jpg)

 Unfortunately, by default Microsoft _blocks_ PowerShell script execution.
+If you choose this option, Windows will load the script into an editor.
 I could go on a long rant about this (why not prompt, like UAC does? why offer a _Run_ context menu option that doesn't work?), but the fix is pretty easy:

 > * Open your Start menu and type `Powershell` to launch the scripting console
 > * Run this command: `Set-ExecutionPolicy Unrestricted -Scope CurrentUser`